 The type of data your business generates will heavily influence your choice.
 For example:

 Choosing the right database for your business is not a one-size-fits-all decision.
 It requires a deep understanding of your data, scalability needs, and long-term goals.
-By carefully evaluating your options and considering the factors outlined in this guide, you can select a database that supports your business’s growth and success.
+By carefully evaluating your options and considering the factors outlined in this guide, you can select a database that supports your business today and grows with you in the future.